 The term "equity release", when used in the UK financial services context, is given to a range of products aimed at older consumers who need or want to release value from assets (equity) tied up in the value of their homes.

 There are two types of equity release products: lifetime mortgages and home reversions.
 This fact file explains how the schemes work and provides examples to illustrate typical features.

-In terms of regulation, equity release lending, arranging, advice and administration are activities supervised by the Financial Services Authority.
+In terms of regulation, equity release lending, arranging, advice and administration are activities supervised by the Financial Conduct Authority.
 Home reversions came under statutory regulation in April 2007, lifetime mortgages in October 2004.
 Equity release is deemed "higher risk" by the regulator, and therefore subject to additional rules and scrutiny.